Sawston Hall: History

 The Sawston estate was held by the Huddleston family from 1517 until the 1980s.
 The Hall was thrust into the history books in 1553 when Mary Tudor (soon to be Mary I of England), fleeing imprisonment by the Duke of Northumberland, spent the night at the Hall.
 Northumberland's soldiers followed Mary to Sawston forcing her to flee the next morning disguised as a dairymaid.
-As she fled, the soldiers put flame to the medieval manor destroying a large portion of the hall.
+As she fled, the soldiers set fire to the medieval manor destroying a large portion of the hall.

 The Hall was re-built by Sir John and Edmund Huddleston between 1557 and 1584 with the help of a licence granted by Queen Mary to use stone from Cambridge Castle.
 During the re-building Mary died and was succeeded by Elizabeth I. This resulted in the construction of a number of priest holes in the building by Nicholas Owen, allowing the Huddleston family to continue their practice of the Catholic faith.
 The priest's hole at the top of the spiral staircase at Sawston Hall is noted as one of the finest examples in the country.